 This will vary by each winery!
 However, most of them were between $8-$21 dollars and varied between 3 and 5 tastings.
 All of the Traverse City wineries we went to offered tastings; but double check as I know some only offer by the glass or bottle.

-Wineries we visited on our Traverse City Wine Tour
+Wineries We visited on our Traverse City Wine Tour

 We made a reservation for every vineyard and it felt needed.
 We went on a Saturday afternoon in September and the wineries were buzzing!!